Jassalazar1995/Analysis-of-Salary-Trends/RoadMap.md

+# Navigating the Data Science Landscape: An In-Depth Analysis of Salary Trends and Market Dynamics

 ## Deliverables
 I will produce a report with the following deliverables:
 1. A clear statement of the business task you have selected to investigate